varigence/docs/bimlflex/reference-documentation/settings/AzureCreateDummyFile.md

 # Create Dummy File

-Should the Staging process copy a "placeholder.dummy" file to accommodate the PolyBase limitation when no files exist.
+Should the Staging process copy a `placeholder.dummy` file to accommodate the PolyBase limitation when no files exist.

 Notes: